coopyey/ttrpg-campaign-site/content/Danse Macabre/NPCs/Duke Regington.md

 ---
 A lord that lives in [[Isara]].

-Rohan, Iskra, and Inksnout were tasked with robbing his bank in [[Session 064]].
+Rohan, Iskra, and Inksnout were tasked with robbing his bank in [[content/Danse Macabre/Session Notes/Session 064]].